The First 6 Weeks of Raising Chicks – Guide For Beginners

 Handling Your Chicks

-My kids do daily cuddles with each and every chick we hatch whether we are keeping them for ourselves or selling them.
-We have cuddly Stardand chickens and Coturnix quail that run to me and hop in my hands.
+My kids do daily cuddles with every chick we hatch whether we are keeping them for ourselves or selling them.
+We have cuddly Standard Braham chickens and Coturnix quail that run to me and hop in my hands.

 We respect your privacy.
 Unsubscribe at anytime.